 32. To promote the interests of victims and the rehabilitation of offenders, we recognize the importance of further developing restorative justice policies, procedures and programmes that include alternatives to prosecution, thereby avoiding possible adverse effects of imprisonment, helping to decrease the caseload of criminal courts and promoting the incorporation of restorative justice approaches into criminal justice systems, as appropriate.

 In 2006 the United Nations Office on Drugs and Crime (UNODC) prepared a Handbook on Restorative Justice Programmes (available here).
+It was updated in 2020: the second edition is available here.
 In 2007 they produced a Training Manual on Alternative Dispute Resolution and Restorative Justice (available here).

 It also requested him to seek comments from Member States, relevant intergovernmental and non-governmental organizations, the institutes of the United Nations crime prevention and criminal justice programme network and other relevant stakeholders with experience in restorative justice processes on the use and application of the above-mentioned Basic Principles on the Use of Restorative Justice Programmes in Criminal Matters (ECOSOC resolution 2002/12), and on national experiences and best practices in using and applying restorative justice processes.

 In May 2017 the 26th session of the Commission on Crime Prevention and Criminal Justice published a summary of comments received on the use and application of the above-mentioned Basic Principles on the Use of Restorative Justice Programmes in Criminal Matters.
 Their conclusions included, among other things: